Justin Brown (defensive lineman)

 Justin O'Mara Brown (born April 16, 1982) is a former professional American, Canadian football and arena football defensive end.
 He was signed as an undrafted free agent by the Indianapolis Colts in 2005.
 He played college football for the East Central Tigers.

 Brown has also played for the Frankfurt Galaxy, Dallas Desperados, New Orleans VooDoo, Calgary Stampeders and Edmonton Eskimos.

-Early years
+Early life

 Brown was born in Fletcher, Oklahoma on April 16, 1982.
 He attended Elgin High School in Elgin, Oklahoma where he was all-district and an all-area selection.

 College career

 Brown attended East Central University where he majored in psychology.
 During his college career, he made a total of six All-American teams between 2001 and 2004.

 2001

 As a freshman, Brown had 14 tackles, one sack, one interception and two passes deflected in eight starts.

 2002

 Brown recorded 38 tackles, six sacks, and forced one fumble and started 10 games as a sophomore.